aruhant/siri-bhoovalaya/Readme.md

 ## Chakra Bandha and Navmank Bandha (Available)
 - These two Bandhas are sufficient to decode the entirety of the first volume (Khand).
 - **Output**: Applying these Bandhas reveals Kannada text.
-Extracting additional languages requires further steps detailed below.
+Extracting additional languages requires further steps, detailed below.
 - **Implementation**: C++, TS, and Python.
 - **Try It**: Simulations to run these algorithms locally (planned).
 - Try any bandha of your creation on a chakra!